 Chloe Xu, is a young artist with very interesting ideas about playing with the duality of our world.
 Her latest series mixes digital with traditional and I was very impressed by the intricies of her work.
 You need a moment to really sit and think about all the elements she is combining in her work.
 Its critical, its beautiful, its human, its therapy, its biting its all things.
 The stunning layers that go into her work always have me feeling like this meme up here.
 You can see some of this in how she writes about the paintings at the gallery.
 She connects facts, with feelings, subjects and thoughts with reality and what could be.

-As a classical art historian, with a gallery in painting, I am very excited to see her development.
+As a classical art historian, with a gallery specialised in paintings, I am very excited to see her development.
 We added prints of her mixed media from her 'Millenial Problems' Series to Artsper.
 Where you can buy one of her posters.
 We are excited to see what direction her art takes.
 For now she is still finding her visual voice so to say.
 Its all there, but just needs some fine tuning.
 She reminds me of what was supposedly said about Einstein; that he has all his best ideas before he was 28 and then spent the rest of his life developing it and bringing it to the world.
 I think Chloe is brilliantly forging her way as an artist.

 Thank you for doing this interview with us.
 We really enjoyed getting to know you better.